2024 LIV Golf rosters: Team names and players

 Among those players who competed in the 14-event series in 2023, several high-finishing players or signees are not competing in 2023, including Bernd Wiesberger.

-New player to sign on for 2023 include: Jon Rahm, Tyrrell Hatton and Caleb Surratt.
-Additional new players include Andy Ogletree, Kieran Vincent.
+New player to sign on for 2024 include: Jon Rahm, Tyrrell Hatton, Adrian Meronk, Lucas Herbert and Caleb Surratt.
+Additional new players include Andy Ogletree, Kieran Vincent, Kalle Samooja and Jinichiro Kozuma.